PROGRAM

 Project Manager, Helm Group | Chair, MCAA Career Development Committee

-10:15 - 10:45 (CST)
+10:15 - 10:45 (PST)

-Trivia Answers & Prizes Regency Ballroom
+Trivia Answers & Prizes Grand 2 & 3

-Trivia questions that stumped the crowd will be reviewed and explained by three of our Career Development Committee Members who also happen to be professorsThe winning team will receive $1,000!
+Trivia questions that stumped the crowd will be reviewed by three of our Career Development Committee Members, who also happen to be professors.
+The winning team will be announced for a $1,000 prize.
+Then the student winners vs alumni team will go head-to-head from their scores to reveal the ultimate trivia champions and the opportunity to name a charity of choice for a $500 donation.

 Speakers